 -Shake or stir well: If you’re using a water bottle or shaker, shake vigorously for a few seconds to ensure the creatine mixes well.
 If you’re using a glass, stir with a spoon until the creatine dissolves as much as possible.

--Drink immediately: Creatine, especially monohydrate, can settle at the bottom if left sitting for too long.
-It’s best to drink it right after mixing.
+-Drink immediately: Creatine, especially monohydrate, can settle at the bottom if left to sit for too long.
+It's best to drink it right after mixing.

 Mixing creatine with coffee or tea?